-As of 31 March 2023, we employed 41.6 people (FTE).
+As of 31 March 2023, we employed 41.6 people (equivalent per person).
 Meaningful interpretation of diversity data is difficult in a small organisation, where a small number of individuals can significantly change percentages across the organisation.
-It also means that we cannot publish much of our diversity data relating to the 9 protected characteristics.
+It also means that we cannot publish most of our diversity data relating to the 9 protected characteristics.